Coderanildangi/CAGD/Visualizer/BezierCurve/README.md

 ## Contributing

 Contributions to enhance the project, optimize code, or improve documentation are welcome!
-Please follow the guidelines in CONTRIBUTING.md before submitting a pull request.
+Please follow the guidelines before submitting a pull request.

 ## License